-Footfall monitoring can be used to help high streets successfully adapt to changes in retail behaviour.
-By understanding how people move around your town or city, the places they visit and dwell time, you get a better understanding of your town or city’s strengths, weaknesses and unique personality.
+Footfall monitoring can be used to help high streets and shopping malls successfully adapt to changes in retail behaviour.
+By understanding how people move around, the places they visit and dwell time, you get a better understanding of the area's strengths, weaknesses and unique personality.

 So whether you want to re-position your town or city to be community focused, a sustainable destination, having a specialist profile with a strong local character or one with global attraction, footfall monitoring can help you create the base measure on which the impact of new initiatives can be monitored and measured against.